Generic name: tofacitinib (TOE fa SYE ti nib)

 liver disease (especially hepatitis B or C);

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of tofacitinib on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of tofacitinib on the baby.

 How should I take tofacitinib?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 You may take tofacitinib with or without food.